-Select File> New Layout to open a new, blank layout file.
+- Select File> New Layout to open a new, blank layout file.

-In the Drawing Sheet Setup dialog:
+- In the Drawing Sheet Setup dialog that displays:

-The Drawing Scale should be left at the default 1 in = 1 in for Imperial layouts, or 1 mm = 1 mm for Metric layouts.
+- The Drawing Scale should be left at the default 1 in = 1 in for Imperial layouts, or 1 mm = 1 mm for Metric layouts.

-The Line Weight Scale should remain unchanged at 1 = 1/100 mm.
+- The Line Weight Scale should remain unchanged at 1 = 1/100 mm.

-Click OK to close the dialog and apply your changes.
+- Click OK to close the dialog and apply your changes.

-Select File> Save to save your file.
+- Select File> Save to save your file.

 To create a custom layout border and title block

 A title block and border are created using CAD and Text objects.
 You can modify the existing title block and border or delete it and redraw it yourself.
 You can also include images, such as a company logo.
-To learn more about creating layout borders and title blocks, see the Layout Tutorial in the program's Help, as well as in the User's Guide, available in the program's Help menu.
+To learn more about creating layout borders and title blocks, see the Layout Tutorial in the program's Help, as well as in the User's Guide, available by accessing the program's Help menu.

 Once you have your layout file, border, and title block configured, be sure to Save your work.
-You are ready to send views from your plan over to the layout.
+You are now ready to send views from your plan over to the layout.

 To send views to the layout

-Select File> Save As and save the layout file in the same location as your plan that you create construction documents for.
+- Select File> Save As and save the layout file in the same location as your plan that you create construction documents for.
 Give the layout file a short, descriptive name that describes its contents - for example, "Jones Remodel Page 1.layout".

-If you do not already have your plan file open, open it now.
+- If you do not already have your plan file open, Open it now.

-Open the view you want to send to the layout, such as a plan view, Cross Section/Elevation view, or a Perspective Camera, then select File> Send to Layout .
-In the Send to Layout dialog, make sure that Show Layout Page is checked and that the Send Options and Scaling Options meet your needs.
-For more information about these settings, click the Help button at the bottom of the dialog.
+- Open the view you want to send to the layout, such as a plan view, Cross Section/Elevation view, or a Perspective Camera, then select File> Send to Layout .

+- Once a view has been sent to layout, it can be selected and repositioned as needed.
 The extents of a layout view can also be cropped by moving the edges of the view box using its edit handles.

-If the view is too large to fit the information that you want to show on the layout page, Delete the view and send it to layout again at a smaller scale.
+- If the view is too large to fit the information that you want to show on the layout page, Delete the view and send it to layout again at a smaller scale.

-Multiple views can be sent to a single layout page.
+- Multiple views can be sent to a single layout page.
 If you would like to send additional views and there is space to do so:

-Click on the tab for the plan view window or select the plan view from the bottom of the Window menu to return to that view.
+- Click on the tab for the plan view window or select the plan view from the bottom of the Window menu to return to that view.

 - Create a new view to send to layout, then repeat steps 3 - 5, above.

-Save your work, and when you are finished, select File> Close View to close the current layout file.
+- Save your work, and when you are finished, select File> Close View to close the current layout file.